Build a Motion-Activated Guard Robot (BlueBot Project #1)

 - There are three other projects you can do with your BlueBot kit.
 Since you have already assembled your chassis, all you need to do is build a new circuit.

 - The sensor's circuit board has a jumper that you can use to toggle the detection range between 15 or 30 feet.
 You can read more about how to do this on the sensor's datasheet.
 How does adjusting the jumper affect the performance of your robot?

 - The other robots in your BlueBot use something called differential steering.
 They use two different sensors to help the robot steer left and right.
 In this project, you only used one sensor to make the robot drive forward.
 Can you use two PIR sensors to make a motion-tracking robot that will actually follow a person around?
 This might be more difficult than it sounds, so be ready for a challenge!

 - The Arduino is a very popular type of microcontroller used in robotics.
 It lets you write a computer program that can read inputs from sensors and use them to control motors.
 This gives you more precise "control" over your robot's behavior.
 Can you build a programmable motion-activated guard robot by adding an Arduino to your chassis?
 For example, using the other parts in your BlueBot kit (the H-bridge "motor driver" found in the Obstacle-Avoiding project), you can make a robot that drives forward when it detects motion, then goes in reverse to "hide" again.
 You could also make the robot wait a certain amount of time after detecting motion before it drives forward.
-See our Getting Started with Arduino page to learn more.
+See our How to Use an Arduino page to learn more.